EthanolWe/Farm-Directory/README.md

 # Farm-Directory

-We don't yet have access to the codebase from our project partner.
+We don't yet have access to the codebase from our project partner, since we need to sign an NDA.

 TA meetings are every Monday at 3pm over Zoom.